G-Research/ParquetSharp/docs/guides/MemoryBenchmarks.md

 Especially if you are reading from slow storage like a remote object store, you may wish to leave pre-buffering enabled as it can improve read time.

-These configuration changes reduce memory consumption by 94–98% compared to default behavior while maintaining or improving throughput.
+These configuration changes reduce memory consumption by 94–98% compared to default behavior while maintaining or improving throughput in our benchmarks.
+However, we recommend you do your own performance tests with your data and infrastructure to determine what works best for you.